Ciayy213/nativescript-ios-working-with-sandbox-plugin/README.md

 ## Expected result when building the project

 ### NativeScript CLI
 In the default scenario the build should succeed and the build `.ipa` must contain the `I_MADE_THIS_FILE.txt` file.
+The file should be created in `<project_dir>/platforms/ios/<project_name>/app/`.

 In case you open `<cli_install_dir>/config/config.json` and set `USE_POD_SANDBOX` to `false`, the build should do the same.

 ### AppBuilder
 In the default scenario the build should succeed and the build `.ipa` must contain the `I_MADE_THIS_FILE.txt` file.
-The build will fail in case it is not whitelisted.
+The build will fail in case this plugin is not whitelisted.